macmce/officiatorxl/README.md

         -   `forms.py`: Contains Django form definitions, often integrated with `django-crispy-forms`.
         -   `filters.py`: Implements `django-filter` classes for providing filtering capabilities on list views.
         -   `urls.py`: Defines URL patterns specific to the `officials` app.
+        -   `api_urls.py`: Defines URL patterns for the API endpoints.
+        -   `api_views.py`: Contains ViewSet definitions for the API.
         -   `admin.py`: Configures how models are displayed and managed in the Django admin interface.
         -   `tests/`: Contains automated tests (unit and integration) for the app's functionality.
         -   **`services/`**: Houses complex business logic decoupled from views.